-1. Place a fair market value on all physical assets (asset approach).
-New businesses normally have fewer assets, but it pays to look hard and count everything you have.
-Be sure to include computer equipment, office equipment, furniture, tools, and the value of inventory or prototype products, including development costs.
+1. Place a fair market value on all physical assets (asset approach) New businesses normally have fewer assets, but it pays to look hard and count everything you have.
+Be sure to include computer equipment,

-2. Assign real value to intellectual property.
+2. Assign real value to intellectual property